Punch Taverns disposes of Matthew Clark stake

-Punch Taverns Plc (PUB.L) said it would sell its 50 percent stake in UK-based drinks wholesaler Matthew Clark to Conviviality Brands for 100.7 million pounds ($154.50 million) in cash.
+Sept 8 Punch Taverns Plc said it would sell its 50 percent stake in UK-based drinks wholesaler Matthew Clark to Conviviality Brands for 100.7 million pounds ($154.50 million) in cash.

 Matthew Clark is a 50/50 joint venture between Punch Taverns and Hertford Cellars Ltd, a unit of Accolade Wines.